HISTORY OF ARCHITECTURE

 - Teaching

-Classroom lessons will be held with the help of Power Point images, available, along with other supporting material, on the platform: moodle: www.blended.uniurb.it.
+Classroom lectures will be conducted with the aid of Power Point images, available, together with other supporting material, on the Moodle> blended.uniurb.it platform

 - Attendance